Vehicle Park Stickers/Parking Permits

 Vehicle parking permits are required year- round (January 1st through December 31st).
 While entrance to all Trumbull Parks is open to the public, parking within the parks requires a Vehicle Parking Permit.
 In accordance with the Parks and Recreation Commission regulations, Vehicle Parking Permits shall be issued to Trumbull Town residents at no cost.
 Vehicle registration will serve as proof of residency.
 Trumbull residents and/or taxpayers who own vehicles paying taxes to a town other than Trumbull are considered NonResidents.
 Non-Resident Parking Permits may be purchased for a fee of $112.
 Vehicle parking permits are stickers affixed to vehicles and are also often referred to as parking stickers or park stickers.

 Vehicles without current parking permits are subject to a $25 violation.
 2018 vehicle parking permits are available beginning January 8, 2018.
-There is be a grace period until February 15, 2018 for new parking permits.
-2017 parking permits/stickers will be valid until that date.
+There was a grace period until February 15, 2018 for new parking permits.
+2017 parking permits/stickers were valid until that date.

 Vehicle parking permits are available in the Parks and Recreation Department in the Public Works Administration Building at 366 Church Hill Road.
 A current, non-expired, vehicle registration reflecting a tax town of Trumbull (#144) is required to obtain a vehicle parking sticker.
 If your current license has the change of address sticker on the back and/or your registration has been updated by crossing out the ‘old’ address, you will also need to present one of the supporting documents from the list below.

 The Trumbull Parks and Recreation Commission, all departmental personnel, and volunteers continue to work hard to maintain and secure these great assets for our citizens and to add to Trumbull’s quality of life.

 Any vehicle that parks in a Town of Trumbull park requires a 2018 parking permit.